-of the board of directors, independent audit committees and equitable treatment of shareholders), and to Canadian laws and practices.

-- b) The Government would consider whether the Canadian business to be acquired by the SOE would continue to have the ability to operate on a commercial basis regarding: - 1) Where to export; - 2) Where to process; - 3) The participation of Canadians in its operations in Canada and elsewhere; - 4) Support of on-going innovation, research and development; and - The appropriate level of capital expenditures to maintain the Canadian business in a globally competitive position.
+- a) The Government would consider whether the SOE adheres to Canadian standards of corporate governance (including, for example, commitments to transparency and disclosure, independent members of the board of directors, independent audit committees and equitable treatment of shareholders), and to Canadian laws and practices. - b) The Government would consider whether the Canadian business to be acquired by the SOE would continue to have the ability to operate on a commercial basis regarding: - 1.
+Where to export; - 2.
+Where to process; - 3.
+The participation of Canadians in its operations in Canada and elsewhere; - 4.
+Support of on-going innovation, research and development; and - 5.
+The appropriate level of capital expenditures to maintain the Canadian business in a globally competitive position.